pondsthlm/hosted-trend-report/README.md

 ## Files
 README.md - see below
-cluster.js - start the service clustered
 nodemon.json - define nodemon config params like what to watch/ignore package.json - define dependencies etc.
-server.js - start the service in a single process
+app.js - start the service in a single process
 ```

 ### Readme